MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 4. Select "Review + create" to run the validation test, and then select the "Create" button.

-5. When the identity has been created, a confirmation screen will appear.
+5. When the identity has been created, a confirmation screen appears.

 :::image type="content" source="media/developer-introduction/managed-identity-confirmation-screen.png" alt-text="Screenshot showing a managed identity confirmation screen after creation in the portal.":::